• Skip to primary navigation

 • Preheat your oven to 350ºF.
 In a skillet over medium heat add one tablespoon of olive oil.
 Then sauté your peppers and onion for 4-5 minutes, stirring occasionally, until they are softened.
 Add the spinach and cook until wilted, around 2 minutes.
 Remove from the heat and let cool.

 • Lightly beat the eggs in a large mixing bowl, then stir in the cream, salt, and pepper.
-Then add the cooled vegetables and stir to combine.
+Then add the cooled vegetables and the remaining ingredients and stir to combine.

 • Spray the muffin tin with cooking spray to coat, then ladle the egg and vegetable mixture into the cups, filling them about ¾ full.